tthoma24/resume/README.md

 ======
 # PROFESSIONAL SUMMARY
-IT professional with more than 3 years of hands on and remote support experience in a demanding, fast-paced environment.
-Proven ability to provide excellent customer service, work collaboratively, and to learn and adapt to new technology quickly.
-Adept at troubleshooting issues on Mac, Windows, and Linux platforms, including recent experience with Windows 8.1 and OS X 10.10.
+*   IT professional with more than 3 years of hands on and remote support experience in a demanding, fast-paced environment.
+*   Proven ability to provide excellent customer service, work collaboratively, and to learn and adapt to new technology quickly.
+*   Adept at troubleshooting issues on Mac, Windows, and Linux platforms
+*   Strong grasp of computer and server security

 # EXPERIENCE
+## IT Support Specialist, GNS Healthcare | Jun 15 - Present

+Cambridge, MA

+*   Proven ability to explain issues and their resolution to users at all company levels, including C and D-level Executives.
+Solid troubleshooting and problem-solving skills.

+*	Troubleshoot client and server side software and hardware issues.
+Provide resolutions to end users by email, phone, and in-person.

+*   Reinstall and/or deploy new desktop and server hardware, including AWS EC2 instances.

+*   Responsible for creation, deletion, and modification of LDAP and SaaS user accounts and associated permissions.

+*   Assist Cloud Architect by triaging issues with cloud compute applications and services.
+Escalated as appropriate.

+*   Work with other IT team members to execute projects involving moving services to new servers, email migration, physical office move, server security and HITRUST certification effort.

+*   Recent experience with Agile and Scrum methodologies.

+*	Supported technologies include Exchange email, OpenDJ, Google Apps for Education, R, AWS EC2 and S3, and Confluence/JIRA.

 ## IT Help Analyst II, MIT Information Systems and Technology | May 13 - May 15

 Cambridge, MA

 Initially hired as a temporary contractor, full time position beginning Jan 14

 *   Technical understanding for a wide range of issues; ability to explain issues and their resolution to non-technical users.
 Ability to remain calm and respectful with frustrated or upset users.

 *	Provide tier one email, phone, and walk-in technical support for MIT students, faculty, staff, and affiliates